 This leads to an early addiction to nicotine, and as we mentioned earlier, the longer nicotine is consistently fueled to the body, the higher the chances of developing erectile dysfunction.

 Fortunately, a good handful of ED cases can be either cured or reversed.
-In lighter cases such as those found in rather-healthy adults (age 20-40) with no other health issues, ED is a very manageable condition.
+In lighter cases, such as those found in rather-healthy adults (age 20-40) with no other health issues, ED is a very manageable condition.
 It takes some work, and there are some techniques to help combat it, which we'll discuss later.

 The best way to reverse ED is to stop vaping, smoking, or consuming nicotine products.
 Consult with a doctor or physician if you need help.
-Additionally, you might find some more helpful tips on our blog page here.

 Other ways to help combat ED symptoms and effects include: